kwantton/MinesweeperBot/README.md

 **Note!** There are two general versions of Minesweeper: the 'classic' version where the first click is guaranteed to be a number cell with number 0...8, and the so-called 'modern' minesweeper where the first click is guaranteed to be a 0 (meaning, there's an opening guaranteed at the very start).

+**Note!** This version does not clone the probability engine of the original minesweeper.
+Here the all the mines are placed after evenly **after** the first click.

 I had originally thought that these were the other way around, since minesweeper.online (where I play https://minesweeper.online/player/2600486) is a quite modern site, and I'm too young to have touched the original minesweeper.
 Hence, thus far (28.10.24), I had used win percentages for the modern version, thinking it was the classic version, in all my statistics.
 I am currently running games using the classic version (WIP).

 ## git cloning